-People tend to think that social media is the a cure-all to traffic woes.
+People tend to think that social media is the cure-all to traffic woes.
 However, it’s just one part of a balanced strategy necessary to drive traffic to your brand.

 It’s not automatic and takes a lot of effort and thought into creating the right content and sending the correct images that represent your brand.